J.D. Ponce on Krishna Dvaipayana: An Academic Analysis of the Bhagavad Gita - J.D. Ponce - E-Book

 SYMBOLISM OF THE BHAGAVAD GITA’S CHARACTERS

-Arjuna - The Embodiment of Human Dilemma:
+Arjuna - The Personification of Human Conflict:

 Bhima - Symbol of Strength and Loyalty:

-Brahma - The Creator's Influence in the Gita:
+Brahma - The Creator’s Influence in The Gita:

-King Dhritarashtra - Blindness, Denial, and Power:
+King Dhritarashtra – Blindsight, Denial, and Power:

 Drona - The Dilemmatic Mentor: